 Price of electricity

-First, the aggregate gap on the overall distance to frontier of the indicator set is used to assess the impact of data changes.
-Any data update that leads to a change of 2% or more on the relative distance to frontier gap is classified as a reform (for more details on the relative gap, see the chapter on the distance to frontier and ease of doing business ranking).
-For example, if the implementation of a new single window at the utility reduces the time to process new connection requests in a way that the overall relative gap decreases by 2% or more, such a change is classified as a reform.
-On the other hand, minor fee updates from the utility or other small changes that have an aggregate impact of less than 2% on the relative gap are not classified as a reform, but their impact is still reflected in the most updated indicators for this topic.
+First, the aggregate gap on the overall score of the indicator set is used to assess the impact of data changes.
+Any data update that leads to a change of 2% or more on the score gap is classified as a reform, except when the change is the result of automatic official fee indexation to a price or wage index (for more details, see the chapter on the ease of doing business score and ease of doing business ranking).
+For example, if the implementation of a new single window at the utility reduces the time to process new connection requests in a way that the overall gap decreases by 2% or more, such a change is classified as a reform.
+On the other hand, minor fee updates from the utility or other small changes that have an aggregate impact of less than 2% on the gap are not classified as a reform, but their impact is still reflected in the most updated indicators for this topic.

 Second, to be considered a reform, changes in the data must be tied to an initiative led by the utility or by the government—and not an exogenous event.
 For example, if outages increase considerably from one year to the next due to inclement weather, this cannot be considered a reform that makes doing business harder.
 Similarly, if the cost of electricity-related materials (such as cabling or transformers) decreases due to a currency appreciation, this cannot be considered a reform that makes doing business easier.
 However, if a utility establishes a one-stop shop to streamline the connection process or if it installs an automated system to improve monitoring of power outages and restoration of electricity services, these actions would be considered reforms that made doing business easier.